| Wheel barrow |

 There are some specific and generally rare problems which may affect hedging plants: for example ash die back disease, box blight and red spider mite on conifers, which may respond to treatment.

-Please email or telephone 01502 578598 if you would like to discuss any problems with hedge plants.
+Please email if you would like to discuss any problems with hedge plants.